-Android 4.1 Jelly Bean officially introduced at Google I/OAlex Wagner - Senior News Editor
+Android 4.1 Jelly Bean officially introduced at Google I/OAlex Wagner - Editorial Director of News and Content

 This won't come as much of a surprise to most, but today Google officially announced Android 4.1 Jelly Bean during its Google I/O keynote.
 One of the first new Jelly Bean features that Google announced is Project Butter, which aims to help make moving through the UI smoother and faster.
 Jelly Bean will also feature a new method of moving icons and widgets around on the home screen.
 When a user decides to place a new widget on his or her home screen, the icons that are in the way of the new widget will automatically be pushed to a different part of the screen to make room for the new widget.